online

 Successful essays capture the reader from the opening paragraph, carrying them along with vivid scenes, fresh ideas and engaging writing.
 Whether you wish to pursue a personal curiosity, or to contribute to public discussion and debate, the essay is an important forum for communicating with the world at large.
 An essay is a dialogue, and knowing how to start that conversation is a must.

 We will conclude the course with the practicalities of pitching an essay.
 You will gain insight into what publications are out there, and meet an editor who regularly receives pitches from emerging and established essayists.
-Students should walk away from the course with a finished essay draft, ready to polish and submit to a literary magazine or competition.
+Students should walk away from the course with a finished essay draft, and feedback they can use as a guide for further polishing, ready to submit to a literary magazine or competition.
 This course is open to writers of all levels and experiences.

 Writers you'll be working with: